Scientific Name

 Fertilizing: M. heyderi can benefit from fertilization during the growing season.
 Apply a water-soluble fertilizer for cacti and other succulents.
 Suspend feeding during the winter when the plant goes dormant.

 Repotting: Repot every two or three years into a slightly larger pot.
-The best time to repot your M. heyderi is late winter or early spring, but the repotting process can be done almost any time of the year.
+The best time to repot your M. heyderi is late winter or early spring, but the repotting process can be done almost any time.

 Propagation: Since a plant with a solitary growth habit, M. heyderi can be propagated only from seeds.
 Sow the seeds in late spring or summer.